 Australian Lunar gold coin – Year of the Monkey

 The Chinese lunar calendar is today used by many for Taoist cosmology.
 It is believed that, depending on the year of the zodiac when a person is born, a special relationship exists between the person’s personality and the animal that constitutes part of the Chinese zodiac.
 The animals in the zodiac are supposed to be of symbolic nature, where each animal is a representation of a specific group of characteristics and traits that can be found in every human being.
 There are twelve animals in the Chinese zodiac, and each of them is celebrated once every twelve years.
-The year of the monkey was last celebrated in 2004 and is celebrated again in 2016.
+The year of the monkey was last celebrated in 2004.

 Australian Lunar Year of the Monkey coins – as rare as gold

 The Perth Mint introduced the Lunar Year of the Monkey gold coins for the first time in 2004.
 The next issue of the Year of the Monkey will only become available in 2016, when the monkey, according to the Chinese lunar calendar, will once again take centre stage.
 In 2004 the gold coin was offered in 1 kg, 10 oz, 2oz, 1 oz, ¼ oz, 1/10 oz and 1/20 oz weights.
 The one-ounce mintage in 2004 was 16,775 gold coins.
 If the mintage of all Year of the Monkey gold coins is included, then the total figure rises to 60,268 gold pieces.
 This is an extremely low figure compared with the mintage of other well-known investment bullion coins.
 For example, the Australian Kangaroo one-ounce gold coin reaches the corresponding cumulative mintage figure of the Year of the Monkey Gold Series every 3 months.
 Australian Lunar Year of the Monkey gold bullion coins are thus well suited for collectors since they are naturally as rare as gold.